 I love, love, love sweet potatoes!
-One of my favorite ways to enjoy them are when they are sweet potatoes chips.
+One of my favorite ways to enjoy them is when they are sweet potato chips.
 I searched high and low for a good sweet potato chip and although they are out there, they are usually filled with some form of bad oils or other harmful ingredients.
 So today I am going to show you how I dehydrate my sweet potatoes into chips.
 This recipe came from my dear friend Debbie who always throws me some sort of inspiration either in food or in life!
-Thanks Debbie!
+Thanks, Debbie!

 Once you peel your potatoes, place them in a large bowl and soak for 1 hour changing the water at a 1/2 hour.
 Remove from water and dry the potatoes on a towel.
 While they are drying sprinkle generously with unrefined sea salt.
 Once dry, drizzle 1-2 tsp of melted coconut oil per potato.